 Optimization modelling

 The selection of the most effective mitigation interventions will be based on a thorough analysis of the cost-effectiveness ratio of each intervention[35].
 To enhance the project's impact, the team intends to further develop this approach into a comprehensive tool that can be used to make informed decisions on investment in mitigation interventions.
-This approach, which has been previously used for HIV, nutrition, and Maternal, Newborn, and Child Health (MNCH) interventions, will be further developed into a comprehensive tool for the HIGH Horizons project with the support of the Burnet Institute[36].
+This approach, previously used for HIV, nutrition, and Maternal, Newborn, and Child Health (MNCH) interventions, will be further developed into a comprehensive tool for the HIGH Horizons project with the support of the Burnet Institute[36].
 The optimization modelling technique will incorporate the latest advancements in optimization techniques, such as decision trees or Markov models, to ensure that the best possible outcomes are achieved[37].
 As part of this exercise, the HIGH Horizons project will organize a stakeholder workshop to gather input and feedback from relevant stakeholders in the health care sector.
 The workshop will leverage the AKHS investment modelling approach, which aims to optimize the allocation of financial resources towards mitigation efforts in health care facilities in order to maximize carbon emission reductions[38].

 Implementation of mitigation interventions in health facilities

-The project is implementing a range of interventions to reduce carbon emissions in Maternal, Newborn, and Child Health facilities in Kenya, Zimbabwe, and South Africa.
-The mitigation interventions will be implemented in a step-wise manner using the AKDN Carbon Management Tool to guide the process.
-The AKDN Carbon Management Tool is a standardized tool for measuring and managing carbon emissions, and it will be used to identify areas for mitigation interventions in each facility.
+The project intends on implementing a range of facility-specific interventions to reduce carbon emissions in Maternal, Newborn, and Child Health facilities in Kenya, Zimbabwe, and South Africa..
 Once areas for intervention are identified, an action plan will be developed, outlining specific activities and timelines for implementation.
-Local partners, with support from the research team, will be responsible for implementing the interventions.
-Progress will be monitored through serial measurements of carbon emissions, energy use, and waste management practices using the AKDN carbon management tool
+High Horizons partners research team, will be responsible for implementing the interventions.
+Progress will be monitored through serial measurements of carbon emissions, energy use, and waste management practices using the AKDN carbon management tool.

 In Kenya, these interventions could include installing solar Photovoltaic(PV) systems, modifying buildings for natural ventilation and shading, and replacing air-conditioning units with more energy-efficient alternatives.
 In Zimbabwe, the project aims to implement environmentally-friendly waste management practices, reduce harmful refrigerants, and plant trees for shade and carbon offset.
 In South Africa, the interventions will be customized to meet the unique needs and circumstances of the location, focusing on reducing the use of fossil fuels, implementing waste management practices, planting trees, and replacing air-conditioning units.

-The interventions will be evaluated for their effectiveness in reducing carbon emissions and their cost-effectiveness.
-A comprehensive communication and dissemination strategy will be designed and implemented to ensure the widespread adoption of these practices in MNCH facilities.
-The HIGH Horizons project will utilize the AKHS investment modelling approach to select public and private sector mitigation efforts in health care facilities, maximizing carbon emissions reductions while allocating current or projected financial resources.

 Effectiveness of mitigation interventions in health facilities

-Primary outcome measure of this project will be to quantify the tonnes of CO2 emitted by each health facility before and after implementing carbon mitigation interventions.
+Phase three of this project will quantify the tonnes of CO2 emitted by each health facility after implementing carbon mitigation interventions.
 We will assess the effectiveness of these interventions on reducing carbon emissions as the main goal, while environmental impacts and cost-effectiveness will be secondary measures.